A functorial approach to rank functions on triangulated categories: Background on additive functions

 The notion of a finite endolength object will be of central importance in this work.
 We are especially interested in injective objects of finite endolength.

 \begin{definition} An object $X$ in $\cA$ has \emphbf{finite endolength} if the $\End_{\cA} (X)$-module $\Hom_\cA (W,X)$ has finite length for every $W$ in $\fp \cA$. \end{definition}

 By \cite[\S 3.5, \S 3.6]{Crawley-Boevey1994}, every finite endolength object $X$ in $\cA$ is $\varSigma$-pure-injective and can be decomposed as a coproduct of indecomposable objects with local endomorphism rings.
 In fact, this decomposition is essentially unique by the Krull--Remak--Schmidt--Azumaya theorem.
 The class of finite endolength objects is closed under finite coproducts, direct factors, and products and coproducts of copies of the same object (see \cite[Corollaries 13.1.15, 13.1.13]{Krause2022}).
-Note that the injective objects of finite endolength coincide with the fp-injective objects of finite endolength.
+Note that the injective objects of finite endolength coincide with the fp-injective objects of finite endolength, since finite endolength objects are, in particular, pure-injective and for pure-injective objects fp-injectivity is equivalent to injectivity, as mentioned above.

 A locally coherent category $\cA$ is \emphbf{locally finite} if every object in $\fp \cA$ has finite composition length, that is, $\fp \cA$ is a \emphbf{length category}.
 Locally finite categories have particularly nice properties.
 By \cite[Proposition 7.1]{Herzog1997}, the injective objects in such categories are precisely the fp-injectives and, consequently, the class of injectives is closed under coproducts.
 Moreover, all injective objects have finite endolength: